trujunzhang/demo-nextjs-v5/README.md

 ![Bundle Analysis](static/analyze.png)

 ### Testing
-This project uses [jest](https://facebook.github.io/jest/) and [enzyme](http://airbnb.io/enzyme/) for testing your React application - and should have 100% code coverage:
+This project uses [jest](https://facebook.github.io/jest/) and [enzyme](http://airbnb.io/enzyme/) for testing your React application - and should have high levels of code coverage.

-If you are not seeing 100% code coverage, that is sad...truly sad.
-Let's figure out a way to make sure we have a testable design instead of some crap that "just works...until it doesn't."

 For testing, we have the following scripts I have lovingly crafted in our main `package.json` file: